Rapid inference and comparison of gravitational-wave population models with neural variational posteriors: Variational inference

-Rather than randomly initializing the neural network parameters $\varphi$, we first match $\mathcal{Q}$ to the prior $\pi$ by minimizing $\mathrm{KL}[\mathcal{Q},\pi]$.
+Rather than randomly initializing the neural network parameters $\varphi$, we first match $\mathcal{Q}$ to the prior $\pi$ by minimizing $\mathrm{KL}[\mathcal{Q},\pi]$, which resulted in better efficiencies $\varepsilon$.
 We show example loss curves of Eq.~(\ref{eq: loss}) from this prior training in Fig.~\ref{fig: losses}.
 The prior $\pi$ is an independent uniform distribution on a 14-dimensional parameter vector $\lambda$ for the population model considered in Sec.~\ref{sec: Likelihood and model}.
-We use a variational batch size $B=10^4$ and train for $10^3$ steps.
+We use a variational batch size $B=10^4$ and train for $10^3$ steps, which takes $<10\,\mathrm{s}$ including JIT compilation.
 We test constant learning rates of 1, 0.1, and 0.01.
-Instead, using a cosine schedule to decay the learning rate from a large value of 1 to 0 over the same number of steps, we see superconvergence \cite{smith2019super} that forces the flow to a near-optimal solution, i.e., $\mathrm{KL}[\mathcal{Q}',\pi] \approx 0$ where constant learning rates do not converge.
-We therefore use this setup also when training the posteriors and observed a similar phenomenon but using smaller batch sizes due to memory limitations, with an initial learning rate of 0.1 and gradient clipping for stability.
+Instead, using a cosine schedule to decay the learning rate from 1 to 0, we observed superconvergence \cite{10.1117/12.2520589}, where the model reaches a near optimal solution $\mathrm{KL}[\hat{\mathcal{Q}},\pi] \approx 0$ over much fewer training steps.
+The initial large learning rate allows the model to make large updates and jump between several local minima, but this also prevents local convergence; after global exploration, the decaying learning rate aids the model in converging within the best found local minimum \cite{zhang2019cyclical}.
+We therefore use this setup also when training the posteriors and observed a similar phenomenon, but using a smaller batch size due to memory limitations, and with an initial learning rate of 0.1 and gradient clipping for stability.